40th Marine Brigade

-The 40th Coastal Defense Brigade (40-ва окрема бригада берегової оборони) is a unit of the Ukrainian Marine Corps.
-It was initially formed as the 150th Mechanized Brigade (150-та окрема механізована бригада) in 2023 as a part of the creation of four other brigades to expand the Ukrainian Ground Forces in response to the Russian invasion of Ukraine.
+The Separate 40th Marine Brigade (MUN A4935) is a unit of the Ukrainian Marine Corps.
+It was initially formed as the 150th Mechanized Brigade in 2023 as a part of the creation of four other brigades to expand the Ukrainian Ground Forces in response to the Russian invasion of Ukraine.
 It was expected to participate in a potential Ukrainian counteroffensive in 2024.
 In December 2024, the brigade was transferred to the Ukrainian Marine Corps and was dispatched to Kherson Oblast.

 Before being dispatched to Kherson, it was known that elements of the brigade had been deployed to the Toretsk direction in eastern Ukraine to help stabilise the situation near Niu York and Toretsk itself.

 History

 Formation

 Mechanized infantry of the brigade during an exercise.

 The brigade was announced in mid-October 2023, alongside the creation of five new mechanized brigades as part of the Ukrainian Ground Forces, accounting for a five per cent expansion of the Ground Forces.

 By 17 October 2023, it was reported that the brigade had already received a military unit identification number and was in the formation stage.
 The brigade reported that the unit is trained under NATO standards and personal war experience.

 Forbes reported that the brigades are drawing their cadres of experienced and non-commissioned officers from existing brigades, while filling out the rest of their positions with new mobilized recruits.
 Additionally, the brigade is reportedly structured with the command and organisational core consisting of experienced servicemen with combat experience gained in eastern Ukraine in skirmishes with the Russian Armed Forces.
 The brigade includes military personnel who have recently started their career, alongside experienced soldiers.

 According to Forbes, it is unclear where the brigade will receive its equipment, making them a mechanized brigade, rather than a glorified infantry or motorized brigade.
 It was noted that the new brigades may not receive new, modern vehicles such as Polish KTO Rosomaks 'Wolverines' but will instead have to make do with old, vulnerable, and plentiful BMPs and other old Soviet-era equipment.
 Since then, the brigade has upgraded several armoured vehicles to meet modern requirements.